There are some extra challenges when traveling with asthma. The tips here can help you prevent asthma symptoms. And they will make your travel easier.

 Take a copy of your Asthma Action Plan.
 If you don't have one or if yours isn't up-to-date, talk with your healthcare provider.

 Keep controller and rescue medicines with you in your purse or carry-on bag.
 Don't put them in checked bags.
-Take more medicine than you think you'll need .
+Bring more medicine than you think you'll need .
 You may have a delay or lose your bags.
 Let family members and traveling companions know where you keep your medicines and your Asthma Action Plan.

 Take your health insurance information card, your provider's phone number, and a list of your medicines.
 Let family members and traveling companions know where you are keeping the information.